 2 chopped green onions

-finishing salt of your choice (I used The Spice Lab Hickory Smoked)
+finishing salt of your choice (I used a hickory smoked version)

 The products featured in this blog post are things I actually like and use all the time.
 I was not paid to feature or endorse them.
 This is not a sponsored post.